-31.1 Certification
+- 31.1 Certification

-31.2 Certification
+- 31.2 Certification

-32.1 Certification
+- 32.1 Certification

-32.2 Certification
+- 32.2 Certification

 The Company has retained a signed original of any of the above exhibits that contains signatures, and the Company will provide such exhibit to the Commission or its staff upon request.
-CompX will also furnish, without charge, a copy of its Code of Business Conduct and Ethics and its Audit Committee Charter, each as approved by the Board of Directors on February 24, 2004, upon request.
+CompX will also furnish, without charge, a copy of its Code of Business Conduct and Ethics, Corporate Governance Guidelines and Audit Committee Charter, each as adopted by the Company's board of directors, upon request.
 Such requests should be directed to the attention of CompX's Corporate Secretary at CompX's corporate offices located at 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240.